 In the event that the hit and run driver is found and has liability coverage, your accident claim will be handled the same as any other claim for compensation.
 If the at-fault driver cannot be located, you still may be entitled to collect compensation under your own insurance policy.
 A clause in your uninsured motorist coverage provides for this exact situation.
 However, the fine print of your contract includes specific conditions that you must meet before your insurance company will be required to compensate for your injuries.

-Because these requirements are often buried in lengthy insurance policies and include both notice and time limitations, one of the best things you can do is to seek out the advice of a qualified Bullhead City auto accident lawyer.
+Because these requirements are often buried in lengthy insurance policies and include both notice and time limitations, one of the best things you can do is to seek out the advice of a qualified hit and run accident attorney in Phoenix.
 The attorneys at Hirsch & Lyon Accident Law are well experienced in handling hit and run accident claims.
 We encourage you to call our firm so we can review your policy to ensure you do not miss any of the conditions for recovery.

 It is important to recognize that in the state of Arizona, uninsured motorist coverage only compensates you for your bodily injuries – it cannot be used to compensate for physical damages to your vehicle.
 Your collision coverage can, however, be used to collect the money you will need to fix your car in a hit and run situation.
-In these cases, it is always best to speak with an accident attorney at our firm who can help you recover the maximum amount of money you are entitled to under the insurance policy.
+In these cases, it is always best to speak with a Phoenix hit and run accident attorney at our firm who can help you recover the maximum amount of money you are entitled to under the insurance policy.

-Schedule a Free Case Review with a Bullhead City Auto Accident Lawyer
+Schedule a Free Case Review With a Phoenix Hit and Run Accident Attorney

 While being the victim of a hit and run can be a very scary and frustrating experience, it is important to know that you do have certain legal rights and options.
-The attorneys at Hirsch & Lyon Accident Law have decades of combined experience helping people who have been injured when an at-fault driver runs from the scene of the accident.
-When you call our firm for a free consultation, our legal team will review your case and explain how we may be able to help you collect a fair recovery.
+The car accident attorneys at Hirsch & Lyon Accident Law have decades of combined experience helping people who have been injured when an at-fault driver runs from the scene of the accident.
+When you contact our firm for a free consultation, our legal team will review your case and explain how we may be able to help you collect a fair recovery.
 Call 602-535-1900 today to speak with a Phoenix hit and run accident attorney.